Luminarys/Aya/README.md

 * Configure options in config/config.exs
 * Generate a release with `mix release`
 * Run the proper binary located in `rel/aya/bin/`

+## General TODO:
+* More documentation
+* More tests
+* More profiling and benchmarking
+* Planned features